Price:£425.00 - £3,000.00

 29” wheels are fastest over rough terrain

-A versatile mountain bike the Merida Big Nine is ideal for everything from days out with the family to cross-country trail centre adventures.
+87 The high-end bikes are buit for XC racing.
 The lightweight frames, wide range of gears and lockout on the suspension fork make the Big Nine a fast, fun and efficient bike.
 At the top of the range the Ltd alloy and carbon bikes are great for longer off-road adventures as well as XC racing.

 Explore further off road and enjoy the thrill of the trail on a cross-country focused Merida Big Nine.